Yoshimi Battles the Pink Robots

 Yoshimi Battles the Pink Robots is the tenth studio album by American rock band the Flaming Lips, released on July 16, 2002, by Warner Bros.
 Records.
 The album saw the band pursue a more electronic direction than previous efforts, incorporating acoustic guitars and rhythms influenced by hip hop and Top 40 music.
 The album was well-received critically and commercially, helping the band break into popularity, and was adapted into a musical in 2012.
-In 2022, the band announced a 20th anniversary box set version of the album and that they would perform the album in full twice in early 2023.
+To commemorate the album's 20th anniversary, the band embarked on a world tour where they played it live from start to finish each night starting in 2023 and ending in 2025, and a box set was also released in 2023.

 Music and lyrics

 The lyrics of Yoshimi Battles the Pink Robots concern a diverse array of subject matter, mostly melancholy ponderings about love, mortality, artificial emotion, pacifism, and deception, while telling the story of Yoshimi's battle.
 The title character is inspired by musician Yoshimi P-We of Boredoms/OOIOO, following a comment in the Flaming Lips studio that her unusual singing style sounds like she is battling monsters.
 Flaming Lips frontman Wayne Coyne added 'pink'.
 P-We also performs on the album.
 Some listeners consider Yoshimi Battles the Pink Robots to be a concept album; however, the story is debated, as it is only directly apparent in the first four tracks.
 Despite the story-type title and science fiction themes, Coyne has made it clear that Yoshimi is not intended to be a concept album.

 The vocal melody of track one, "Fight Test", echoes Cat Stevens's "Father and Son".
 Stevens, now Yusuf Islam, is receiving royalties following a relatively uncontentious settlement.
 Coyne has claimed that he was unaware of the songs' similarities until producer Dave Fridmann pointed them out.
 This claim, however, is contradicted by his statement to Rolling Stone magazine: "I know 'Father and Son' and I knew there would be a little bit of comparison.
 'Fight Test' is not a reference necessarily to the ideas of 'Father and Son', but definitely a reference to the cadence, the melody, and chord progression.
 I think it's such a great arrangement of chords and melody".

 The final track, "Approaching Pavonis Mons by Balloon (Utopia Planitia)", won a 2002 Grammy Award for Best Rock Instrumental Performance.
 The Flaming Lips also won the same award for "The Wizard Turns On...", taken from At War with the Mystics, in 2006.
 The title of the fifth track, "In the Morning of the Magicians", is a reference to the book The Morning of the Magicians.